patszy/multi-step-form/README.md

   - Underscore (_) before sass files name
 - Optimise JS
   - Array functions
-  - Use data* attribute in selectors insted class
+  - Use data-* attribute in selectors insted class
   - Toggle class
   - One event listener on form not 2 on buttons
   - Use event.target.matches